 The Company's Senior Notes are issued under indentures that contain certain restrictive covenants which, among other things, restrict our ability to pay dividends, repurchase our common stock, incur certain types of additional indebtedness, and make certain investments.
 Compliance with the Senior Note covenants does not significantly impact the Company's operations.
-The Company is in compliance with the covenants contained in the indentures of all of its Senior Notes as of September 30, 2019.
+The Company believes it was in compliance with the covenants contained in the indentures of all of its Senior Notes as of September 30, 2020.